What is IOSH Managing Safely?

 The course itself is split into two areas of study: a taught module and a work-based assignment, allowing managers to gain the foundation of knowledge and then demonstrate this knowledge in a practical assignment.

-The IOSH Managing Safely course covers a total of eight topics which include:
+The IOSH Managing Safely Certificate course covers a total of eight topics which include:

 - Investigating Accidents and Incidents – This covers the difference between accidents and near misses, how to respond to an accident and the correct accident investigation process.